AlexPayment/cookie-monster-rs/README.md

 # ^^^        ^^^
 ```

-In the above example the micro:bit got connected to the bus #3 and got assigned the device #4.
+In the above example, the micro:bit got connected to the bus #3 and got assigned the device #4.
 This means the file
 `/dev/bus/usb/003/004` is the micro:bit.
 To check the permissions:

 ```sh